multiview-stitcher/napari-stitcher/README.md

 - Option to load all layers / selected layers
 - Show loaded layers
 - keep layers and xims list according to this
+- add groupwise optimization, e.g. using corners of overlap regions as virtual points. optimize using decomposition parametrizations